 HOW IT WORKS

-The 12-month, group-based program consists of 16, one-hour, weekly sessions, followed by monthly sessions led by a trained Lifestyle Coach who facilitates a small group of people with similar goals.
+The 12-month, 25-session, group-based program consists of one-hour, weekly sessions, followed by monthly sessions led by a trained Lifestyle Coach who facilitates a small group of people with similar goals.

 The monthly maintenance sessions help participants stay motivated to maintain progress toward their goals.

-Lose 7 percent of your body weight, and gradually increase your physical activity by 150 minutes per week.
+Lose 7 percent of your body weight, and gradually increase your physical activity to150 minutes per week.

 You will do this by learning strategies for: